eth-brownie/brownie/docs/api-project.rst

 The ``main`` module contains the high-level methods and classes used to create, load, and close projects.
 All of these methods are available directly from ``brownie.project``.

-.. _api-project-project:

 Project
 -------

+.. py:class:: brownie.project.main.Project

-The ``Project`` class is the top level container that holds all objects related to a Brownie project.
+    Top level container that holds all objects related to a Brownie project.

 Project Methods
 ***************

 .. py:classmethod:: Project.load() -> None

-    Collects project source files, compiles new or updated contracts, instantiates ``ContractContainer`` objects, and populates the namespace.
+    Collects project source files, compiles new or updated contracts, instantiates :func:`ContractContainer <brownie.network.contract.ContractContainer>` objects, and populates the namespace.

-    Projects are typically loaded via ``brownie.project.load()``, but if you have a ``Project`` object that was previously closed you can reload it using this method.
+    Projects are typically loaded via :func:`project.load <main.load>`, but if you have a :func:`Project <brownie.project.main.Project>` object that was previously closed you can reload it using this method.

 .. py:classmethod:: Project.load_config() -> None